Victory Through Air Power (film)

-Victory Through Air Power is a 1943 American animated documentary propaganda film produced by Walt Disney Productions and released by United Artists on July 17, 1943.
+Victory Through Air Power is a 1943 American animated propaganda film produced by Walt Disney Productions and released by United Artists on July 17, 1943 (as the first animated film from United Artists).
 It is based on the 1942 book of the same name by Alexander P. de Seversky, who himself appeared in the film, an unusual departure from Disney animated feature films of the time.

 Edward H. Plumb, Paul J. Smith and Oliver Wallace were nominated for the Academy Award for Best Music Score of a Dramatic or Comedy Picture.

 Production

 Walt Disney read Victory through Air Power and felt that its message was so important that he personally financed the animated production of the book.
 The film was primarily created to express Seversky's theories to government officials and the public.
 Film critic Richard Schickel says that Disney "pushed the film out in a hurry, even setting aside his distrust of limited animation under the impulses of urgency" (the only obvious use of limited animation, however, is in diagrammatic illustrations of Seversky's talking points; these illustrations featured continuous flowing streams of iconic aircraft, forming bridges or shields, and munitions flowing along assembly lines).
 It was not until 1945 Disney was able to pay off his $1.2 million ($17m 2021) war film deficit.
 After Disney's main distributor at the time RKO Radio Pictures refused to release the film in theaters, Walt decided to have United Artists (the distributor of many of his shorts between 1932 and 1937) release it instead, making it the first and only Disney animated feature to be released by a different film studio other than RKO or Walt Disney Studios.